LinkedEarth/PaleoBooks/doc/contributor_guide.rst

 In order for your book to be added to the library, you will need to provide some additional information we will use to populate various fields.

 #.
 In the same directory as the _config.yml file, make a folder called `meta_data` and a folder called `thumbnails`
 #.
-In `meta_data`, make a file called `chapter_meta.yml` and copy and paste the contents of `the C-iTrace PaleoBook chapter_meta.yml link`_ to use as template.
+In `meta_data`, make a file called `chapter_meta.yml` and copy and paste the contents of `the C-iTrace PaleoBook chapter_meta.yml`_ to use as template.
 (The formatting of these files cam be particular, so it highly encouraged to start from one that is functional.)

-.. _the C-iTrace PaleoBook chapter_meta.yml link: https://github.com/LinkedEarth/citrace_paleobook/blob/main/meta_data/chapter_meta.yml
+.. _the C-iTrace PaleoBook chapter_meta.yml: https://github.com/LinkedEarth/citrace_paleobook/blob/main/meta_data/chapter_meta.yml

 Here is the top segment: